Our Labels & Standards

 Verification methods and criteria

-- To judge whether something is true or false, we gather first-hand information and supporting evidence as much as possible.
+- To determine whether a claim is true or false, we gather first-hand information and supporting evidence.

-- All evidence collected in the verification process will be included in the story with links, embeds, screen captures, or other appropriate forms.
+- All evidence collected through our verification process is included in each story, using links, embedded materials, screen captures, or other appropriate formats.

-- We select potentially problematic claims by evaluating their probable harm (if not true).
-It is the first criterion when deciding what to fact-check.
+- We select potentially problematic claims based on their likelihood of causing harm if untrue.
+This is our primary criterion when deciding what to fact-check.